gis-ops/tutorials/postgres/postgres_postgis_postgrest_installation.md

 postgres=# \q
 ```

-If you are using Docker you will unfortunately have to install PostGIS in the again to be able to use `raster2pgsql` in a later stage:
+In some tutorials we make use of the `raster2pgsql` utility provided by PostGIS.
+However, that's not available in Kartoza's Docker image and only available in the PostGIS `apt-get` package.
+So you'll have to install it manually inside the Docker container:

 ```sh
 sudo docker exec -it postgrest_tut bash -c "apt-get update && apt-get install postgis"
 ```

-### Installing PostgREST
+## Step 2 - PostgREST installation

 To keep it simple, we suggest you follow the installation instructions on [postgrest.org](http://postgrest.org/en/v6.0/tutorials/tut0.html) which will depend on your operating system.